-- 1. For information about specific user ID directory entry requirements, consult the 5VMTCP30 PLANINFO file.
-This file is located on the 5VMTCP30 191 minidisk. - 2.
-The directory entries supplied for each TCP/IP for z/VM service virtual machine now include LINK statements for the 5VMTCP30 491 and 492 minidisks.
+- 1. For information about specific user ID directory entry requirements, consult the 5VMTCP40 PLANINFO file.
+This file is located on the 5VMTCP40 191 minidisk. - 2.
+The directory entries supplied for each TCP/IP for z/VM service virtual machine now include LINK statements for the 5VMTCP40 491 and 492 minidisks.
 These minidisk links have been added to better facilitate the testing of newly applied service. - 3.
-The directory entry for the TCPIP virtual machine includes the statement: SHARE RELATIVE 3000 For most installations, the relative CPU share allocation of 3000 should be suitable.
-However, you are free to change this value to conform to local guidelines established for defining server and guest virtual machine share settings. - 4.
-If you create additional RXAGENTn machines, duplicate the RXAGENT1 directory entry for each server you add. - 5.
-If you create additional NDBSRVnn machines, duplicate the NDBSRV01 directory entry for each server you add, and include an appropriate LINK statement in the 5VMTCP30 directory entry for each new server 191 minidisk that is created.
+The directory entry for the TCPIP virtual machine includes the statement: SHARE RELATIVE 3000

+For most installations, the relative CPU share allocation of 3000 should be suitable.
+However, you are free to change this value to conform to local guidelines established for defining server and guest virtual machine share settings.

+4. If you create additional RXAGENTn machines, duplicate the RXAGENT1 directory entry for each server you add.